FiiLabs/block_explorer/README.md

 Note:
 > synchronizes cosmos data from specify block height(such as:17908 current time:1576208532)
-> At first,stop the cosmos-sync and create the task.
+> At first,stop the block_explorer and create the task.
 Run:

   ```
   db.sync_task.insert({